HabitRPG/habitrpg-mobile/README.txt

 HabitRPG-Mobile

-Built with PhoneGap + AngularJS
+Built with PhoneGap + AngularJS & tested with Testacular